BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/EllipticalCurveCryptography.md

     * <p align="center">
     <img src="../../../asset/images/DotOperand.jpg" width="300"/>
     <br><b>[Pic.4] Dot Operand</b></p>
     * 'n' times dot operation means that we do 1 time dot operation by 'n' times.
-With this principle, we genearte <b>'Private and Public'</b> key.
+With this principle, we genearte <b>'Private and Public'</b> key system.
+    * Dot Operand has more complex law than the above simple explanation.
+More details can be found at section 2.1 Geometric addition in [Dot Operand Law] document.
 3. <b>ECC Domain Parameter</b>
     * <b>p:</b> modulo prime number.
     * <b>a:</b> coefficient of the elliptical curve.